S-Corp vs LLC: Which Is Better For My New York Business?

 • Protecting assets.
 Incorporation offers a great way to protect the personal assets of the owners.
 Generally, only the corporation’s assets can be targeted in legal or creditor actions.

 • Tax drawbacks.
 There may be certain state and local taxes that apply to the S-Corp.
+S-corporations generally have higher accounting fees than LLCs due to more complicated tax filings.

 • Formation.
 It takes considerable time and effort to form an S-Corp, and certain requirements must be met.